lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   to the sender, the Bitmap may be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}

 * Abort.
-On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort frames.
+On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort.
 When the receiver needs to abort the on-going fragmented packet transmission, it sends the Receiver-Abort format.
 When the sender needs to abort the transmission, it sends the Sender-Abort format.
-None of the Abort frames are acknowledged.
+None of the Abort are acknowledged.

 * Padding (P).
 If it is needed, the number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size (see {{Padding}}).
 Some ACKs are byte-aligned and do not need padding (see